Why Content is King

 Really well-articulated article which is still so relevant over a year later.
 I haven't seen any analysis about "content is king" that deeply and widely before so thank you so much for amazing perspectives about content and 7 powers in general which I think can be used to analysis almost anything.

-@jeff tang over 1 year ago
+@jeff tang almost 2 years ago

 "The poster child for process power is Toyota.
 They successfully competed with US automakers by making a thousand tiny improvements to the process of car creation.
 When layered together, it made a huge difference.
 But it was so complex it took a long time for competitors to copy it."